- Water Quality

 - Data Management

-This PacIOOS Voyager map shows the movements of several tiger sharks who were fitted with satellite tags near Maui and Oʻahu in late 2013 through early 2015.
-These tags intermittently track their locations over time as the shark's dorsal fin and sends a signal every time the fin breaks the surface.
-Pick a shark from the left-hand menu bar to watch an animation.
+This PacIOOS Voyager map shows the movements of tiger sharks fitted with satellite tags near Maui and Oʻahu between 2013 and 2015.
+The tag is attached to the shark's dorsal fin and sends a signal every time the fin breaks the surface.
+Pick a shark from the left-hand menu bar to watch its track.
 Placing your cursor over a location spot gives you the date and time of the event.
-The square symbol indicates the original tagging location and the bright yellow dot shows the last reported detection.
+The pink square symbol indicates the original tagging location and the bright yellow dot shows the last reported detection.
 There is a level of uncertainty associated with some of these locations - there may be over a mile in error associated with any given point.
 Disclaimer: This is not a warning system and does not provide real-time monitoring.

 Tiger shark.
 Photo: Albert Kok